SnapdragonLee/ChatGPT-weBot/Readme.md

 2. Download package from Github Releases.

 3. Install `WeChat-3.6.0.18.exe` on your computer, **if your version is higher than 3.6.0.18, you can downgrade instantly.** Then get your account online.
+You can also download zip version of WeChat. **If you wanna dual-call WeChat, modify `./dual-start.bat` file guiding by annotation.**